Consumer Medicine Information

 Be careful driving or operating machinery until you know how PAXAM affects you.

 This medicine may cause drowsiness, dizziness or affect alertness in some people.

 If you have any of these symptoms, do not drive, operate machinery or do anything

 Children should not ride a bike, climb trees or do anything else that could be dangerous

 Do not take Paxam for a longer time than your doctor has prescribed.

 Things to be careful of

-If Paxam is being given to a small child, you should be especially careful that they are breathing freely.
+If PAXAM is being given to a young child, you should be especially careful that they

 Be careful if you are elderly, unwell or taking other medicines.

-Paxam helps most people with their epilepsy, but it may have unwanted side effects in some people.
+This medicine helps most people with their epilepsy, but it may have unwanted side

 Ask your doctor or pharmacist to answer any questions you may have.